The Living Forecast: Evolving Day-Ahead Predictions into Intraday Reality: Results and Discussion

 We also observe the effect of employing full covariance matrices for modelling via PDCC against the conventional diagonal structure in Fig. \ref{fig:pdcc_vs_diag-sm-all_metrics-synth} and \ref{fig:pdcc_vs_diag-pv-all_metrics-synth}.
 For both datasets, it can be seen that PDCC outperforms its diagonal counterpart both in terms of intraday forecast performance (the position of the performance trace with update) and update performance improvement (the difference between the performance traces with and without update).
 This showcases the higher predictive power that comes with PDCC, as well as its better suitability for the update mechanism, thanks to the explicit modelling of complex temporal correlations.
 We observed that this relative performance also holds for real data (data not shown).

 Finally, we compare performance over real and synthetic test sets in Fig.~\ref{fig:real_vs_synth-sm-all_metrics-pdcc} and Fig.~\ref{fig:real_vs_synth-pv-all_metrics-pdcc}.
 For the Gipuzkoa SM dataset, performance traces are largely consistent with each other, except for the NLL metric, which suggests that the real test set contains more typical, and therefore easier-to-predict, samples.
 For the Utrecht PV dataset, on the other hand, the model performs better on the synthetic test set, as expected.
 Despite this discrepancy, we observe that the update mechanism still provides a performance gain on the real test set in all metrics.
+The comparatively modest improvement observed for real PV data is likely attributable to the dominant influence of exogenous weather forecast uncertainty and rapid cloud dynamics, which limit the predictive value of early-day measurements for later hours.
+In addition, the day-ahead model already captures much of the deterministic diurnal solar generation pattern, leaving less room for improvement through conditioning.
+Consequently, intraday updates yield smaller but still consistent gains across metrics.